easy seafood recipes

 Preparation

-• Add shrimp and season with 1/2 teaspoon of salt and the crushed red pepper.
-Cook until the shrimp is pink, then remove and set aside.
+2. Add shrimp and season with ½ teaspoon salt and red pepper.
+Cook until pink, then remove and set aside.

-• Return the shrimp to the skillet, adding soy sauce.
-Stir until the ingredients are combined, then stir in lemon juice just before serving.
+4. Return shrimp to the skillet, add soy sauce, and toss together.
+Stir in lemon juice just before serving.

 Recipe brought to you by Tasty.